 Step 3 – Install OneSignal Package

-In this step, Execute the following command terminal to install onesignal package for send web push notification in laravel 8 app:
+In this step, Execute the following command terminal to install onesignal package to send web push notifications (🔔) in laravel app:

 composer require ladumor/one-signal